Have questions about the startup process?

 - Complete a Conflict of Interest Form to update your COI status with the University.

 - Work with outside attorneys to set up the company.

 - We work with you through the process of finding incubation space, developing a business strategy, management team, marketing strategy, financial projections, and more as needed for your particular situation.

-Standstill Agreements provide the exclusive rights to develop your technology for a specified amount of time, usually nine to twelve months.
+Option agreements provide the exclusive rights to develop your technology until your company has recruited a business manager to negotiate a full license agreement.
 Other benefits include: